gurrrrrrett3/light/docs/blog/internals/dynamic_streams.md

 ## A Simple Scenario

-Here's somewhere we want to fire some data to a couple of our players.
+We want to send some data to a couple of our players.

 ```luau
 send({plr1, plr2}, 1234)